-- Due to the precision of the available georeferenced datasets and the scale of the study area, our vulnerability and risk assessments have been averaged to the smallest level of administrative unit available.
-This approach, similar to the method of ? for vulnerability assessments, differs from the approach of risk zonation used, for example, by ? and ?.
+• Due to the precision of the available georeferenced datasets and the scale of the study area, our vulnerability and risk assessments have been averaged to the smallest level of administrative unit available.
+This approach, similar to the method of Aceves-Quesada et al. (2007) for vulnerability assessments, differs from the approach of risk zonation used, for example, by Lirer and Vitelli (1998) and Thierry et al. (2008).
 This is due to the nature of the population census, which provides indicators averaged per administrative unit.
-The resulting maps present the geographical distribution of vulnerability and risk levels of the administrative units across the study-area, which allows for a rapid comparison amongst the three different regions of the country, in contrast with detailed zonations able to describe the risk at smaller scales. - Rather than assessing the global vulnerability or risk to one or several threats and provide global maps (??), this method aims to draw thematic vulnerability and risk maps in order to underline the characteristics of each administrative unit and to enhance the geographical comparison previously discussed. - The final aim of such a method is to provide a robust quantitative estimate of the risk to decision makers, which requires the definition of a unit of risk.
-Currently, the most commonly unit used is monetary value, which requires precise data and a proper knowledge of the study area.
-Our methodology cannot yet provide a quantitative risk assessment based on monetary values, but it provides a fast and comprehensive strategy that can easily be applied remotely at regional levels, and can be implemented once more detailed information is made available.
+The resulting maps present the geographical distribution of vulnerability and risk levels of the administrative units across the study area, which allows for a rapid comparison amongst the three different regions of the country, in contrast with detailed zonations able to describe the risk at smaller scales.

+- Rather than assessing the global vulnerability or risk to one or several threats and provide global maps (Aceves-Quesada et al. 2007; Thierry et al. 2008), this method aims to draw thematic vulnerability and risk maps in order to underline the characteristics of each administrative unit and to enhance the geographical comparison previously discussed. - The final aim of such a method is to provide a robust quantitative estimate of the risk to decision-makers, which requires the definition of a unit of risk.
+Currently, the most commonly used unit is monetary value, which requires precise data and a proper knowledge of the study area.
+Our methodology cannot yet provide a quantitative risk assessment based on monetary values, but it provides a fast and comprehensive strategy that can easily be applied remotely at regional levels and can be implemented once more detailed information is made available.